sanjaypatel2525/sanjaypatel2525.github.io/_posts/2019-06-04-Hibernate in Short.md

 {% endhighlight  %}

 ## Caching in Hibernate.
 Hibernates has two level level of cache.
-Firstlevel is by default there and maintained by session container.
+First level is by default there and maintained by session container.
 You can't change first level cache.
 Second level cache is left for developer where he can defined his own caching strategies at each class level.
 Such as Employee class secondary cache can use any of the below strategies.
 **Transactional** - Cached data will be retained only in transaction.
 **Read-write** - It create read write lock on table and updates if the data has been updated.
 **Nonstrict-read-write** - When data rarely changes and you don't bother about stale data.